-Claims on retail portfolio are risk weighted at 75%, except for past due portfolio.
-As part of regulatory concessionary measures required by the CBB, risk weight for Bahraini based SMEs was reduced from 75% to 25% up till 31 December 2021.
+Claims on retail portfolio are risk weighted at 75 percent, except for past due portfolio.
+As part of regulatory concessionary measures in response to COVID-19, risk weight for Bahraini based Small Medium Entities (SMEs) was reduced from 75 percent to 25 percent up till 30 June 2022.